Republicans urge reversal of landmark ruling in Montana climate change lawsuit by young plaintiffs

 Last year's ruling by a state district judge was considered a breakthrough in attempts by young environmentalists and their attorneys to use courts to leverage action on climate change.
 It must be upheld by the state's high court to set lasting legal precedent.

-But attorneys for officials including Gov. Greg Gianforte told justices Wednesday that climate change is too broad a problem to solve through the courts.
-They said greenhouse gases from Montana are insignificant on a global scale, and they noted that state law prohibits the denial of fossil-fuel projects based on carbon dioxide emissions.
+Attorneys for officials including Gov. Greg Gianforte told justices Wednesday that climate change is too broad for the courts to fix.
+They said greenhouse gases from Montana are miniscule on a global scale, and they noted that state law prohibits the denial of fossil-fuel projects based on carbon dioxide emissions.

 “Global climate change is a complex issue that can’t be solved by a judicial decision,” state attorney Dale Schowengerdt said.